New to Road Scholar? Sign up

 Evening: At leisure.
 You might like to stroll through the Old Town or enjoy coffee and a digestif in a café or bar.

 Activity note: Getting on/off a school bus.
 The drive to Île d'Orléans is about 30 miles, approximately 1/2 hour.
-Hiking up to 6-8 miles; varied terrain.
+Hiking up to 5-6 miles; varied terrain, river bank and staircase.

 Morning: Our next field trip is to the Île d'Orléans (Orleans Island) that has been called “a shining jewel in Quebec's crown.”
 It is the largest district under the protection of Cultural Property Act and first agricultural settlement of Nouvelle France.
 After crossing the bridge, we will drive to the eastern tip of the island and immerse ourselves in a wide open view over the estuary where fresh and salt water mix.
 A leisurely walk along the riverside will bring us to the intertidal area for a closer connection with the mighty Fleuve St-Laurent (Saint Lawrence River).
 As we explore, we will learn about its wildlife and navigation.
 We will then ride to St-Jean, considered the most beautiful village of the Island, renowned for its typical neoclassic architecture.